 - Industry-specific factors;

 The first factor is experience.
-I once read somewhere that when you pay for experience, “you are paying for that person’s past learnings and not for them to learn on the job.”
+You pay for that person’s past learnings and not for them to learn on the job.

-When you pay for experience, that’s what you get and that’s why it costs more.
+When you pay for experience and industry knowledge, that’s what you get.
+That’s why it costs more.

 If you start walking in the wrong direction, you’re doing something.
 But you’ll never reach your destination.

-Strategy is often billed at a higher hourly rate than “services”, so depending on what the firm specifically provides you may be charged more or less than industry “averages”.
+Strategy is often billed at a higher hourly rate than “services rendered”.
+Depending on what the agency specifically provides, you may be charged more or less than industry averages.

-Scope of work can (and often does) also mean the number of hours of time you are getting from your firm and the type of work they are doing, as well as the number of channels they are operating.
+Scope of work can (and often does) also mean the number of hours of time you get from your firm.
+That includes the type of work they are doing, as well as the number of channels they operate.